eecsdco/prelims_scheduler/README.md

     # venv_prelims is the name of the directory that will be created
     python -m venv venv_prelims

+    # ALTERNATIVELY, specify the python version (3.12 in this case).
+This was the solution to the issue that arose in Aug.
+2024
+    python3.12 -m venv venv_prelims

 Next we need to "activate" this virtual environment.
 This is done on a _per-shell_ basis (it will update your `$PS1` automatically).
 There are tools ([virtualenvwrapper](virtualenvwrapper.readthdocs.org/en/latest/index.html))